 Who would have ever thought that grass would become the next big flooring trend?
 It gives a whole new meaning to the phrase “going green.”
 They don’t call grass “God’s carpet” for nothing!
 But choosing grass-based, eco-friendly flooring does not mean bringing your lush lawn indoors to the family room.
 It means choosing bamboo flooring – specifically, Moso bamboo flooring.

 Yes, bamboo actually is grass!
 Bamboo floors are often referred to as an alternative hardwood, but names can be deceiving.
 In fact, bamboo’s qualities as a grass contribute to its resistant and eco-friendly properties.
 Moso bamboo floors have these added benefits while having the look and appeal of traditional hardwoods.

 If you want the best when it comes to bamboo flooring, here are 3 reasons that make Moso bamboo the better flooring choice.

 Moso is not your backyard variety of bamboo.
 When Moso matures over the course of about 5-6 years, it produces the densest and hardest fibers of any other bamboo species.
 Although too stiff to be used in something like basket weaving, the strength of Moso makes it perfect for a product that needs to withstand many years of foot traffic.

 - Less shrinkage and swelling results in a more stable floor

-- When compressed into strand woven bamboo flooring, it’s 2-3X harder than oak and other common hardwoods
+- It’s the only bamboo species suitable to make strand woven bamboo flooring, which is the hardest wood flooring in the market, about 2-3X harder than oak and other common hardwoods.

 - ISO 9001 certified product guarantees quality management standards of a product that consistently meets or exceeds customer expectations and satisfaction.

-- Excellent indoor air quality contributor as a low emission, natural product manufactured with specialty adhesives that contain no added urea formaldehyde.
+- contributor as a low emission, a natural product manufactured with specialty adhesives that contain no added urea-formaldehyde

 2. Green Features: